 Connell, an Elanco spokesman, said, “We don’t like the fact that it has killed any dogs.
 But with any pharmaceutical product, we understand that the very rare sensitivities, allergic events — those types of things are going to happen.”
 This statement was later revised to state that;” the company doesn’t like hearing reports of any dog deaths.”

 Certainly using safe medications to prevent pet fleas and heartworms is a valid concern for dog and cat owners.
 So, why not be proactive, do a little homework and ask your veterinarian to recommend a preventative flea-tick-heart-worm preparation that is safe and effective for your pet.
 Remember, there are also a variety of natural dog flea preventatives available, some of which work remarkably well in this veterinarians experience.

 In the meantime, this author and veterinarian plan to steer clear of Trifexis.
 The risks definitely do not outweigh the potential benefits when it comes to Trifexis and the health of our beloved canine companions!

 About Dr. Carol

-Dr. Carol is a pet health researcher, a Board Certified Anti-Aging Pet Health Diplomat, a published author and a practicing, holistic veterinarian in Chagrin Falls, Ohio.
+Dr. Carol is a pet health researcher, a Board Certified Anti-Aging Health Diplomat, a published author and a practicing, integrative veterinarian in Chagrin Falls, Ohio.

+She offers traditional and natural, alternative therapies for dogs and cats.
 She welcomes new canine and feline patients.

-Dr. Carol also offers pet health consultations and answers pet health questions and makes homemade pet diets by phone and e-mail for her online pet loving community.
+Dr. Carol also offers pet health consultations and answers pet health questions and creates homemade pet diets by phone and e-mail for her online pet loving community.